 • Use the melody to accentuate important notes.
 Like in minor: Root, Major 2nd, Minor 3rd, Minor 6th

 Many composers and musicians like to use the aeolian mode or natural minor chord progressions when writing music.
-You really can express so many different emotions with it.
+It’s easy and intuitive.
+You really can express many different emotions with it.

-A good minor chord progression is one that uses the important notes of the minor scale.
+A good minor chord progression uses the important notes of the minor scale.
 It’s not about how many minor chords you use, but it’s about how you use them.
-A good progression in the key of D minor is: Dm (i) – Gm (iv) – Am (v).
+A good progression in the key of D minor is Dm (i) – Gm (iv) – Am (v).
 To spice things up you could also change the Am into an A major chord.
 Which creates a dominant chord.

 Another great minor chord progression to learn is i – VII – VI – V. For example in the key of G minor, this would be: Gm (i) – F (VII) – Eb (VI) – D (V).
 This is also what they call the Andalusian Cadence.